AdobeDocs/experience-manager-core-components.en/contributing.md

 ## Adobe Open Source Code of Conduct

 This project has adopted the [Adobe Open Source Code of Conduct](code-of-conduct.md).
 By contributing to AEM documentation, you agree to adhere to this code of conduct.
+Please report unacceptable behavior to [Grp-opensourceoffice@adobe.com](mailto:Grp-opensourceoffice@adobe.com).

 ## Guidelines for Contributing to AEM Documentation